HIGHER EDUCATION EMERGENCY RELIEF FUND (HEERF) PUBLIC REPORTING

 Payment Methodology

 Our institution determined funds would be allocated to the largest number of students possible due to impacts of COVID-19 related events.
-Following USDOE’s guidance, Pell eligibile students received priority funding.
-However, based on our institution’s determined criteria, certain non-Federal Pell Grant eligible students were also considered eligible for funding.
-Criteria for eligibility include:
+Following USDOE’s guidance, Pell eligible students received priority funding.
+However, based on our institution’s determined criteria, certain non-Pell eligible students were also considered eligible for funding.

-• An individual must have been enrolled at some point during the Spring 2021 semester
+- An individual must have been enrolled at some point during the Spring 2021 semester.

-• Students cannot be enrolled as dual enrollment, non-degree seeking, or transient
+- Students cannot be enrolled as dual enrollment, non-degree seeking, or transient.

 Disbursement Process